elliesmith135/E07a-Save-and-Load/README.md

 # E07a-Save-and-Load

+Ellie Smith 2020
+I learned how to implement saving in Godot and create a new script that allows Godot to save and load my changes.

 This is an opportunity for you to practice the simplest form of saving state in Godot, saving to a config file.

 As always, Fork and Clone this repository.